 Q: What is Kidneeds?

-A: : It is a registered nonprofit with the state of Iowa.
-Kidneeds has partnered with the Greater Cedar Rapids Community Foundation.
+A: Kidneeds is a registered nonprofit with the state of Iowa and is a donor advised fund of the Greater Cedar Rapids Community Foundation.
 The Community Foundation has 501 (C)(3) status and serves as the fiscal sponsor for the organization.
 This partnership allows the donors to access a full range of tax benefits by directing their donations in support of Kidneeds to the Community Foundation.
 These funds will be deposited in the Kidneeds Fund held there.

 Q: Who decides if grants are good enough to be funded?